Secrets in Your Blood Can Let You Live Better, Longer

 5 Min.
 Read | March 25, 2021

 You feel good, eat a relatively healthy diet, exercise some and quit smoking.
 Deep down you know you could do more to maintain optimum health, but just can’t get motivated.
-If you let GoodCell run its General Health Panel on your blood, you might find some danger to your future health lurking there, and that should motivate you to get back on the bike and chop a few more veggies.
+If you let GoodCell run its Baseline Health Panel on your blood, you might find some danger to your future health lurking there, and that should motivate you to get back on the bike and chop a few more veggies.

 You may be among the half of insured Americans who don’t get annual physical exams.
 Several expert panels have issued statements suggesting that some parts of those exams, really aren’t necessary, but not all of them.
 Tests for certain biomarkers in your blood can surface undiagnosed early stages of heart disease, diabetes, conditions linked to chronic inflammation and a propensity to mental health issues.
-The GoodCell General Health Panel lets you track these independent of an annual exam, but still allows you to share information with your physician if you choose.
+The GoodCell Baseline Health Panel lets you track these independent of an annual exam, but still allows you to share information with your physician if you choose.

 Silent Signs of Heart Disease